 Senior Degree Audit ("Senior Check")

 In September or October meet with your academic advisor(s) and complete a checklist for each major and minor you have declared or intend to complete.
-Bring your completed graduation application and checklist(s) to your appointment for your Senior Degree Audit with the Registrar.
+Bring your completed checklist(s) to your appointment for your Senior Degree Audit with the Registrar.
 This will be the last review of your academic record until the beginning of Block Eight.
 A summary of this audit will be sent to your academic advisor following your meeting with the Registrar.
 It is your responsibility to keep in touch with your advisor and the Registrar if you make changes to your course schedule or choice of degree, majors, or minors.

 Schedule your senior check appointment as early in the academic year as possible.
 If it is discovered that you are missing a requirement, there will be more time for you to adjust your course schedule to correct it.

 Instructions for Completing your Degree and Major/Minor Checklist: